Cray-HPE/docs-csm/operations/CSM_product_management/Configure_Non-Compute_Nodes_with_CFS.md

 and subsequent update of the [configuration layer](../configuration_management/Configuration_Layers.md) associated with the product.

-> **NOTE:** CFS itself does not use the CSM-provided (or user-supplied) SSH keys
-> to make connections between nodes.
-CFS will continue to function if
-> passwordless SSH is disabled between CSM and other product environments.

 Proceed [Configure the `root` password and SSH keys in Vault](#set_root_password).

 <a name="set_up_passwordless_ssh_restore"></a>